thruflo/ntorque/README.md

 is pretty OK, given that its very edge case and is basically the same behaviour as a request timeout, i.e.: you should never expect to retry a task whilst its pending).

+XXX perhaps this is best expressed as progressive enhancement: at core, tasks are saved to db and db is polled, with a minimum of the request timeout delay to retry.
+If we can, we retry sooner than than the timeout and for successful tasks, we use redis as an optimisation to skip the initial polling.
+So for successful tasks in normal operation, we get real time push to worker process via redis but in failure scenarios (with redis, worker falling over and task execution) we retain the virtues of the old fashioned hard disk.

 [PostgreSQL]: http://www.postgresql.org
 [Redis]: http://redis.io